 - Pay Attention to Details

 Attention to detail can make or break your apartment remodel in more ways than one, especially when it comes to pest control.
 For example, your team should inspect raw building materials to make sure they are free of pests before transporting them onto the job site.
 Make sure that holes behind new kitchen cabinets are filled to prevent mice from moving from apartment to apartment.
 Outside, opt for sodium vapor lighting since pests are less likely to be attracted to them.
 And make sure new doors and windows fit tightly against their frames so pests cannot sneak in through the gaps.
 Consider adding screens and weather strips to help eliminate any potential openings for pests.
 Involving your HVAC professional can also help by creating a “positive airflow” in your building, causing air to push flying bugs like mosquitoes and flies out of open doors and windows, instead of sucking them into the apartments.

 - Involve a Professional

 When in doubt, defer to your apartment pest control professional.
-Before, after, and during the renovation, your provider can provide insight on all your pest control needs.
+Before, after, and during the renovation, your provider can provide insight on all your pest control needs and how they can change during each phase.
 Working alongside your pest control provider throughout the apartment remodel not only helps mitigate pest problems as they arise but also allows for preventive measures.
 After the renovation, ask your provider to help develop an education plan for residents and employees so your renovated apartments stay pest-free.
-This can include helpful information such as recommended sanitation practices and proper procedures for reporting any pest sightings.
+This can include helpful information such as recommended sanitation practices, proper procedures for reporting pest sightings, bed bug education, and more.

 Learn more about multifamily property pest control.